 Product shelf life is critical.
 Exposure to oxygen, moisture, or light can degrade your product and impact quality.
 Choose materials with the right barrier properties to extend shelf life and reduce waste.

-Cost matters, but so do brand values.
-If sustainability is important to your brand, you must make the right budget-sustainability trade-off and opt for environmentally friendly and recyclable materials.
-For instance, plastic rolls are often the most affordable solution, but they may not align with your sustainability goals.
+While roll stock offers inherent cost advantages, your material choice must reflect your brand’s core values.
+If sustainability is a priority, you must navigate the trade-off between budget and your principles.
+For instance, plastic rolls are often the most affordable solution, but they may not align with your green commitments.ity goals.

 Paper, compostable films, and recyclable laminates offer eco-friendly packaging but can be more expensive.
 Make the right choice considering your budget and brand values.